thomaseizinger/comit.network/docs/getting-started/create-comit-app.md

 `Starting Bitcoin node...✓`"
 - Starts a bitcoind node in a docker container,
-- Create two HD wallet,
+- Creates two HD wallet,
 - Funds each wallet with 10 Bitcoin,
-- Run `generate` every second to mine a new block.
+- Runs `generate` every second to mine a new block.

 `Starting two cnds...✓`: Starts 2 cnd (COMIT Network Daemon) in docker containers.